Kotambail-Hegde/Masquerade-Emulator/README.md

 * GB/GBC still fails few of the Wilbertpol's 'Non Moon Eye Tests'
 * GB/GBC still fails many roms in the AGE test suite

-# Builds
+# Variants

-As of today, there are 2 versions of masquerade available, P52 and P10.
+As of today, there are 2 variants of masquerade available, P52 and P10.
 * _P52 : Is based on ImGui (+ SDL3 + OpenGL3)_
 * _P10 : Is based on OLC_